 and in general as low as possible but not so low that the sound get's stuffy and/ or the intonation poor.

-and lower stacks is very much the same on vintage saxophones
+stacks is very much the same on vintage saxophones compared

 to newer saxophones because both have to deal with the same principle for setting key heights mentioned above.

-conclusion of this is that the only difference worth mentioning
+The conclusion of this is that the only

 saxophones is the aciton on the left hand pinky cluster.
 Due du the construciton of the pinky clusters,

 there are not much you can do to change the action on these.